LD-Shell/Websites-projects/README.md

 # Websites-projects
-Websites I built for clients using notepad++
+Websites built for clients using notepad++